apple and text book illustration

 Contemporary Voice Teacher Academy

 There are no prerequisites to being a singing teacher or coach in the contemporary music world.
 Many of the most successful vocal teachers I know do not have university degrees.
-However, they do have vast amounts of training and experience.
+However, they do have vast amounts of capacity building and experience.

-There are a couple of ways to achieve this.
-The first is to take voice lessons and achieve a high level of proficiency.
+There are a couple of ways we must discuss to achieve this.
+The first is to take voice lessons and achieve an advanced level of proficiency.
 Then start taking on voice students and refine your process by trial and error.
 This is how it used to be done.

-I would also observe him teach other students, constantly taking notes.
+I would also observe him teach other attendees, constantly taking notes.
 This was my first teacher training.

 More recently, a number of teacher certification and training programs have been developed for voice teacher training.